Schnueggel/wanamu-backend/README.md

 ## Status Codes

-This status code are use in the application
+This status code are used in the application

-401 If User is not Authenticated
+208 If User is confirmed but confirmation is requested again 401 If User is not Authenticated
-403 If User does not have the permission to do this action 422 If data validation went wrong
+403 If User does not have the permission to do this action 412 If User requests a resend of confirmation data but has not given a correct password 422 If data validation went wrong
 404 Entity not found
 424 User not confirmed